maria-neto/devops-23-24-JPE-1231842/CA1/README.md

  **1. Distributed vs Centralized:**

-While Git is a distributed version control system, meaning that each user has a complete copy of the repository, Subversion is a centralized version control system, meaning that there is only one single central repository that contains all the files.
+While Git is a distributed version control system, meaning that each user has a complete copy of the repository, Subversion is a centralized version control system, which means that there is only one single central repository containing all the files.

  **2. Branching and Merging:**